Lifestyles and Traditions - Shrines

-According to the shrine’s legend, the shrine was established during the reigns of Emperor Suijin or Emperor Nintoku (both Kofun Period).
-But from the origin of Nakagoto-no-kami, the deity that succeeded Mizuwakasu-no-mikoto as the ruler of Oki, it is believed that the shrine was established as far back as before the two emperors mentioned above.
-Nakagoto-no-kami is said to be the grandson of Ōkuninushi, and Suzu-go-zen is the wife of Nakagoto-no-kami, and her original name was Suzu-hime.
+According to legend, the shrine was established during the reign of Emperor Suijin or Emperor Nintoku (both Kofun period, c.
+250–538).
+But from the origin of Nakagoto-no-kami, the deity that succeeded Mizuwakasu-no-mikoto as the ruler of Oki, it is believed that the shrine was established even before the two emperors mentioned above.
+Nakagoto-no-kami is said to be the grandson of Ōkuninushi, and Suzu-go-zen is the wife of Nakagoto-no-kami; her original name was Suzu-hime.

-The front of the main hall is of Yuiitsu Shinmei-zukuri architectural style, from Ise Grand Shrine, the roof is of Taisha-zukuri style, from Izumo Grand Shrine, and the pent roof is Kasuga-zukuri from Kasuga Grand Shrine.
-The unique Oki-zukuri style is a combination of these three styles, and can only be found here in Oki.
-The shrine has also been designated as an Important Cultural Property.
+The front of the main hall is of yuiitsu shinmei-zukuri architectural style from Ise Grand Shrine (Mie Prefecture), the roof is of taisha-zukuri style from Izumo Taisha Grand Shrine (Shimane Prefecture), and the pent roof is kasuga-zukuri style from Kasuga Taisha (Nara Prefecture).
+The unique oki-zukuri style is a combination of these three styles, and can only be found here in the Oki Islands.
+Mizuwakasu Shrine has also been designated as an Important Cultural Property.

 The grand festival is held on May 3 in odd-numbered years.